Common Questions about our Livestream System

 4. Sometimes there is a messages that says "buffering".
 What does that mean?
 What causes buffering?

-- Buffering problems essentially have two root causes: either your internet connection is too slow to keep up with the incoming data, or our streaming provider can’t send your device the data it needs fast enough.
+- Buffering problems essentially have several causes: either your internet connection is too slow to keep up with the incoming data, or our streaming provider can’t send your device the data it needs fast enough.